College of Fine Arts and Communication

 Wright Auditorium

-RSVP for CFAC Ceremony
+RSVP for Student CFAC Ceremony

 Registration for the CFAC ceremony is now open.
 The CFAC recognition ceremony will require guest tickets.
 Students must RSVP for the ceremony then obtain their guest tickets.
 Each graduate will be allotted six (6) guest tickets.
 Tickets will be distributed at the Central Ticket Office located in the Main Student Center beginning Monday, October 28 – Monday, December 2.
 Details about unclaimed or extra tickets will be shared in late November.